andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_07_Denoising.rst

 Exercises
 *********

-1. Enter a bandpass regressor of ``[Inf 0.09]``.
+1. Enter a bandpass regressor of ``[0.008 Inf]``.
 In your own words, describe what this filter will do.
 Is this in general better or worse than a low-pass filter?
 Why?
+(Hint: Usually physiological noise is very problematic for resting-state data, since it can correlate easily with fluctuations in connectivity between different voxels.)

 2. Experiment with highlighting different regressors in the Confounds window and checking the ``Filtered`` box, and observe what happens in the Preview window.
 Does this filtering (equivalent to the ``Simultaneous`` option in the ``After regression`` dropdown menu) seem to worsen or improve the nuisance regression?
 How would you make that judgment?

 3. In the ``Denoising settings`` window, you add ``Gray Matter (1P)`` to the list of Confounds.
 Would this be considered Global Signal Regression?
 Why or why not?
 If not, what would you have to do for it to be true Global Signal Regression, and why?
-(Hint: See `this post <https://www.nitrc.org/forum/forum.php?thread_id=4006&forum_id=1144`__.)
+(For more information, see `this post <https://www.nitrc.org/forum/forum.php?thread_id=4006&forum_id=1144>`__.)